ThinkPad Twist: Specifications and performance

 The Twist has 12.5-inch multitouch display made with Gorilla Glass.
-Like the Lenovo IdeaPad Yoga, its display, with a resolution of 1366 by 768 pixels, is connected to the base of the machine by a sturdy hinge capable of rotating 180 degrees in every direction.
+Like the IdeaPad Yoga, its display, with a resolution of 1366 by 768 pixels, is connected to the base of the machine by a sturdy hinge capable of rotating 180 degrees in every direction.
 The display has brightness of 350 nits.
 This hinge, along with Windows 8, allows the Twist to serve as both a laptop and a tablet.
 A lock button at the bottom of the screen allows users to override the built-in accelerometer.
 The Twist does not have a discrete graphics processor; its display is powered by Intel's HD 4000 integrated graphics processor.

 The Twist is available with a choice of three different Intel processors, up to 8GB of RAM, a choice of 7200RPM hard drives in 320GB and 500GB capacities or a much faster 128GB solid-state drive.
 An mSATA slot containing a 24GB SSD is used as cache for fast startup.
 The Twist also has two USB 3.0 ports, a mini-HDMI output, a mini DisplayPort, an Ethernet jack, a 3.5mm audio output, and a memory card reader.

 In a test conducted by Engadget the Twist's 43 watt-hour battery was able to support 4 hours and 18 minutes of video playback with Wi-Fi on and the display set at 65-percent brightness.
 Lenovo claims a similar battery life.

 Pre-installed software includes Evernote, Amazon's Kindle reader, Skype, AccuWeather, eBay, the streaming service rara.com, Microsoft Office, a trial of Norton Internet Security, Lenovo Support, and Lenovo Solutions for Small Business.
 Lenovo's proprietary support software includes a backup and restore utility, a USB blocker, software monitoring, power management tools, tune-up utilities, and Lenovo Cloud Storage, powered by SugarSync.
 Lenovo offers a free download of QuickLaunch, a utility that restores Windows' traditional Start Menu in order to avoid the new interface of Windows 8.